There’s a lot to celebrate this Women’s History Month.

 With female representation standing almost a third higher in marketing than in other global roles (with 55% female CMOs), it’s clear to see the huge impact women are having.

 Why?
-Because female marketers have a special superpower each other
+Because female marketers have a special superpower — each other.

 In fact, recent studies show that women are not only known for their collaborative work, they actually do better because of it.
 Turns out there is power in the collective. 💪🏻